deadc0de6/dotdrop/README.md

 ## Available variables
 ### Profile

-`{{@@ profile @@}}` contains the profile being used.
-Below in the example you can see how this is useful.
+`{{@@ profile @@}}` contains the profile provided to dotdrop.
+Below example shows how it is used.

 ### Environment variables

 It's possible to access environment variables inside the templates.
-You can utilize this functionality like this:
+This feature can be used like this:

 ```
 {{@@ env['MY_VAR'] @@}}
 ```

-This allows for storing host-specific properties and/or secrets as environment variables.
+This allows for storing host-specific properties and/or secrets in environment.

 You can have an `.env` file in the directory where your `config.yaml` lies: